 Hosted Rental Permit

 Hosted rentals are the rental of a single room or sleeping area within a single-family dwelling, where the property owner remains in residence.
 Hosted rentals do not include vacation rentals permitted in accordance with the Sonoma County Code for vacation rentals, or occasional home exchanges that are not otherwise subject to Transient Occupancy Tax (TOT).
-Hosted rentals must meet Performance Standards to ensure compatibility with surrounding residential uses.
+Hosted rentals must meet Performance Standards (below) to ensure compatibility with surrounding residential uses.

 Vacation Rentals vs. Hosted Rentals